 Reporting Matters on an Exception Basis: At the SAG discussion, the point was raised that the auditor's communications to audit committees should emphasize exceptions identified by the auditor.
-Another commenter recommended that the paragraph in the proposed standard requiring communication to the audit committee that the financial statements include a statement that a transaction with a related party was conducted on terms equivalent to those prevailing in an arm's-length transaction be removed from the standard because, in the commenter's opinion, it would be more appropriate for the auditor to respond to questions in this area only if asked by the audit committee when related party transactions are already well known, not unusual, or not material.
+Another commenter recommended that the paragraph in the proposed standard requiring communication to the audit committee that the financial statements include a statement that a transaction with a related party was conducted on terms equivalent to those prevailing in an arm's-length transaction be removed from the standard because, in the commenter's opinion, it would be more appropriate for the auditor to respond to questions in this area only if asked by the audit committee.
+Another commenter recommended waiving the communication to the audit committee when related party transactions are already well known, not unusual, or not material.
 This commenter questioned the benefit of communication in those instances.
-The Board considered these comments and is not proposing revisions to provide for the proactive communication that the Board believes should occur with the audit committee regarding a company's relationships and transactions with its related parties.
+The Board considered these comments and is not proposing revisions to provide for communication of these matters on an exception basis.
+Doing so would not provide for the proactive communication that the Board believes should occur with the audit committee regarding a company's relationships and transactions with its related parties.